paperless-ngx/paperless-ngx/README.md

 - **Archive serial numbers.** These are there to support the recommended workflow for storing physical copies of very important documents.
 The idea is that if a document has to be kept in physical form, you write a running number on the document before scanning (the archive serial number) and keep these documents sorted by number in a binder.
 If you need to access a specific physical document at some point in time, search for the document in paperless, identify the ASN and grab the document.

 ## Modified
 - **(BREAKING) REST API changes.** In order to support the new UI, changes had to be made to the API.
 Some filters are not available anymore, other filters were added.
 Furthermore, foreign key relationships are not expressed with URLs anymore, but with their respective ids.
-Also, the old urls for fetching documents and thumbnails are not valid anymore.
-These resources are now served through the api.
+Also, the urls for fetching documents and thumbnails have changed.
+Redirects are in place to support the old urls.

+## Internal changes
+- Many improvements to the code.
+More concise logging of the consumer, better multithreading of the tesseract parser for large documents, less hacks overall.
+- Updated docker image.
+This image runs everything in a single container.
+(Except the optional database, of course)

 ## Removed